Volunteering opportunities

 For further information or to apply, please visit their website or contact the Volunteer Coordinator on 03 8573 4962.

-If you've got some spare time, helping out in the store is a great way to get involved with the Mission and in the Prahran community.
-You will have good fun getting retail experience by rubbing shoulders with the friendliest op shop team in the area.
+If you’ve got some spare time, volunteering in one of our op shops is a great way to get involved with Sacred Heart Mission and the local Prahran community.
+You’ll have fun, gain retail experience, and join the friendliest op shop team in the area!

 Responsibilities